-Lands designated Mixed Use will provide a mix of pedestrian oriented street related retail offices, commercial uses, overnight accommodation, community facilities and open space.
-Residential uses will be permitted combination with commercial Drive-through facilities will not be permitted.
+Lands designated Mixed Use will provide a mix of pedestrian oriented street related retail commercial uses. offices. overnight accommodation, community facilities and open space.
+Residential uses will be permitted in combination with commercial uses.
+Drive-through facilities will not be permitted.
 The Mixed Use designation applies to lands between Lakeshore Road East and Port Street East, west of Hurontario Street and on the south side of Lakeshore Road East, between Hurontario Street and the new north/south public road, where the existing scale, form, and pedestrian orientation of development is encouraged to maintain and enhance the character of the former town centre.

-- The lands bounded by Lakeshore Road East and Port Street East, west of Hurontario Street will be subject to an overall development total Floor Space Index of 2.0, of which residential uses will be limited to a maximum Floor Space Index of 1.5.
-Medium rise mixed use buildings should not exceed six storeys; - The lands located on the south side of Lakeshore Road East between Hurontario Street and the new north/south public road permit street related commercial uses in conjunction with residential uses, and will be subject to an overall development total Floor Space Index of 1.5 of which commercial uses will be limited to a maximum Floor Space Index of 0.2; and - The lands located on the southeast corner of Lakeshore Road East and Hurontario Street are occupied by the existing "Administration Building" and intended to be used for commercial uses.
+- The lands bounded by Lakeshore Road East and Port Street East, west of Hurontario Street will be subject to an overall development total floor space index (FSI) of 2.0, of which residential uses will be limited to a maximum floor space index (FSI) of 1.5.
+Medium rise mixed use buildings should not exceed six storeys; - The lands located on the south side of Lakeshore Road East between Hurontario Street and the new north/south public road permit street related commercial uses in conjunction with residential uses, and will be subject to an overall development total floor space index (FSI) of 1.5 of which commercial uses will be limited to a maximum floor space index (FSI) of 0.2; and - The lands located on the southeast corner of Lakeshore Road East and Hurontario Street are occupied by the existing "Administration Building" and intended to be used for commercial uses.